okmr-d/DOFavoriteButton/README.md

 There is a demo project added to this repository, so you can see how it works.

 ## Credit/Inspiration
-DOFavoriteButton was inspired by [Twitter's iOS App](https://itunes.apple.com/us/app/twitter/id333903271).
+DOFavoriteButtonNew was inspired by [Twitter's iOS App](https://itunes.apple.com/us/app/twitter/id333903271).

 ## License
 This software is released under the MIT License.